Do you want to grow a beautiful pomegranate tree?

-Is It Better To Grow A Pomegranate Seed In The Ground or In An Indoor Pot?
+Is It Better To Grow A Pomegranate Seed In The Ground or An Indoor Pot?

 While both methods are generally accepted, we start our pomegranates in a pot.
 Plant Pomegranate Seeds Dry in Well-Drained Soil.
 Monitor the soil temperature daily to see if seedlings sprout correctly.
 Once we see growth and the baby pomegranate tree looks strong, we move it outside into the ground.

-You can grow pomegranate trees by investing early into planting the seeds correctly.
+You can grow pomegranate trees by investing early in planting the seeds correctly.

 This investment will pay off, as you’ll reap the rewards (of so many pomegranates!) over time.

 We want to go over some things when growing a new tree.

 Near the end of this article, we discuss tips and tricks for increasing your chances of growing healthy pomegranate trees.